 This area of the Ehdaa Historical Site is still used in summer gatherings to celebrate and pray, as well as for community events like the annual Open Sky Festival.

 Located on the Yellowknife River, the park is a perfect place to enjoy a picnic or fishing.
 There are washrooms here, a picnic area and playground, trails and a boat launch.
 For the more adventurous, boat up the river and into the string of lakes it connects to; or head into Back Bay and Yellowknife Bay on Great Slave Lake.

-This Ingraham Trail day-use area features washrooms, a picnic area, a lookout, trails and fishing.
+This day-use area features washrooms, a picnic area, a lookout, trails and amazing fishing.

 The Dempster Highway serves as a boundary for this 8,800-hectare park, which includes two campgrounds (Vadzaih Van Tshik Campground and Gwich’in Territorial Campground), two day-use areas (Ehjuu NJik and Nihtak) and Tithegeh Chii Vitaii Lookout.
 The park is home to a number of natural wonders of the Mackenzie Delta region: limestone cliffs, rare Arctic plant communities, migratory bird staging areas, and Campbell Lake, an excellent example of a reversing delta.

 Located just outside of Inuvik, Jàk Territorial Park features an observation tower with excellent views of the surrounding scenery and prime bird-watching opportunities.
 Watch out for hoary redpolls, bald eagles, yellow-billed loons, and more summer residents of these northern skies.

 Jàk comes from the Gwich’in word for “berry,” and true to its name there is an abundance of tasty local berries growing in the park, including wild cranberries, blueberries and cloudberries.